Criminal Law – Preliminary Hearings

 After the accused and the Crown make closing statements about whether or not a trial should be had (or if the accused concedes committal to trial), the judge would decide whether there is enough evidence and if the accused has been “committed to stand trial.”

 Should You Accept Your Right to a Preliminary Hearing?

-Before deciding whether to accept a preliminary hearing or not, it is recommended that you speak to a lawyer or duty counsel.
-You should consider whether a hearing would help or weaken your case.
-A preliminary hearing can be beneficial in cases where you wish to hear the Crown’s case and evidence against you; you need evidence from Crown witnesses who are unlikely/unable to come to the trial at a later date; or you wish to show the Crown their weaknesses, which could help in the negotiations for the resolution of the case.
+A preliminary hearing can be beneficial in cases where you wish to hear the Crown’s case and evidence against you.
+You may need evidence from Crown witnesses who are unlikely/unable to come to trial at a later date.
+It could help in the negotiations for the resolution of the case.

 On the other hand, you may not want a hearing if it may significantly delay your trial.
 If you decide to have a hearing, you would need an election form of which court and what issues.